sandesvitor/archlinux_tutorial_installation/README.md

 Now it's time to switch to inside our actual Arch installation and resume the process from there, using **arch-chroot** command.
 From the Linux manual page:

 *arch-chroot wraps the chroot(1) command while ensuring that important functionality is available, e.g. mounting /dev/, /proc and other API filesystems, or exposing resolv.conf(5) to the chroot.
 If command is unspecified, arch-chroot will launch /bin/bash.*

+The **chroot** command, for instance, change a particular directory to be the new root directory, so once you're a inside the **chrooted** space, you cannot access any directory above it, and also not allowed to use any program of the directories above it (that's why **pacstrap** is used), therefore the term **chroot jail**.
+TO leave a chrooted space you'll need to run **exit** command.

 ```shell
 root@archiso ~ # arch-chroot /mnt